skaynor/monster-hunting/docs/races/dragonborn.md

 - ***Ability Score Increase.*** Your Wisdom score increases by 2, and your Dexterity score increases by 1.
 Draconic Resistance.
 You have resistance to radiant damage.
 - ***Elder Dragon Magic.*** You know the gust cantrip.
 When you reach 3rd level, you can cast the thunderwave spell once, and it recharges after a long rest.
-When you reach 5th level, you vcan also cast the levitate spell once, and it recharges after a long rest.
+When you reach 5th level, you can also cast the levitate spell once, and it recharges after a long rest.
 Wisdom is your spellcasting ability for these spells.
 - ***Glide.*** You always hover one to two inches off the ground.
 Moving through nonmagical difficult terrain costs you no extra movement.